 Take advantage of our team.

-We offer classes and support groups, taught by a dietician and a registered social worker, twice each month.
+We offer classes and support groups, taught by a dietician and a registered licenses professional counselor, twice each month.
 The topics vary, so check our website for details.
 Our experienced team is available to help you on your road to success.
 Stay hydrated, exercise, see your dietician or psychologist as needed and come to our support groups.
 Know that you will not be alone in this important and life changing journey.

 Find A Bariatric Surgeon

 Patient Classes & Support